 In response to regime repression, civil society adjusted.
 Some organizations, like Kefaya, broke the rules and paid dearly.
-Others, the Brotherhood included, worked the system and lived to fight another day.
+Others, the Brotherhood included, worked the

+230 Carl Gershman and Michael Allen, "The Assault on Democracy Assistance," Journal of Democracy system and lived to fight another day.
 Many took to the web and outmaneuvered authorities.
 A growing number skirted the democracy promotion agenda altogether and addressed societal change in non-conventional ways.
 Amr Hamzawy identified this reorganization, which included focusing on a socioeconomic platform, as extremely effective.
 In 2009 he reported, "You look at a place like Morocco, Algeria, or Egypt, and only in the last two years, you see an unprecedented rise in labor sit-ins, in labor strikes, in bread-and-butter motivated demonstrations and protest activities."
-This new dynamism, which included addressing issues of salary, wages, health care, and social security, opened up a sphere "outside of conventional politics...spaces which are structured and organized around daily local and, in fact political issues."
+234 This new dynamism, which included addressing issues of salary, wages, health care, and social security, opened up a sphere "outside of conventional politics...spaces which are structured and organized around daily local and, in fact political issues."
 The participants in that sphere speak a different organizational language and go about achieving their goals in non-traditional ways.
 They are however, according to Hamzawy, "... liberal in the sense of accepting pluralism and acting based on an understanding of pluralism and a commitment to pluralism."
-They've just taken a fresh path, one working within the socio-economic arena, to get there.235
+They've just taken a fresh path, one working within the socio-economic arena, to get there.
+235